thefilesareinthecomputer/hey_data/README.md

     2024-01-01 added verbal password check when the app runs.
     2024-01-01 moved the gemini chat loop into its own function.
     2024-01-01 integrated a google custom search engine and search assistant with LLM analysis of results relevance and LLM guidance for results.
+    2024-01-02 added a prompt template into the gemini chat initialization asking for good output for a tts app.